yoterel/nepmap/README.md

 Note about background removal:\
 Acquired images must have RGBA information (alpha channel seperating background from foreground).
 If it doesn't, consider segmenting the background using [rembg](https://github.com/danielgatis/rembg) or other tools.
+Optimization should work without an alpha channel, but this greatly reduces the quality of the results.

-## Contributions / Requests
+## Troubleshooting / Requests

-Feel free to ask for any additional information or to contribute to the project.
+Feel free to ask for any additional information by openning a github issue.